nburnet1/ignition-sift/README.md

 On a new project, you will want to run both `initStubs` and `generateAllStubs`.

+_Note: for stub generator, there is a [builtin generator](https://github.com/nburnet1/ignition-sift/blob/main/python/builtin_stubgen.py) that I provide. but you can pass in your own.
+With this in mind, This extension can run code outside of vscode as we are calling a python binary._

 - `ignitionSift.initStubs`
 	- Adds the ignition native stubs to your `.stubs` directory
 - `ignitionSift.generateAllStubs`